 Looking back as an adult, I can laugh about the absurdity of it all.
 Like many mixed women, I eventually came into my own, found my identity and learned to embrace my ethnicity (and my awesome tan!)
-And while I certainly did face my fair share of racially charged moments, I was always grateful that I didn’t grow up in a neighbourhood where I had to worry about the police mistaking me for anything other than an innocent kid doing kid things.
-I’m still treated like a bit of a unicorn the lines between innocent curiosity and malicious ‘othering’ are often blurred.
+And while I still face my fair share of racially charged moments, I’m grateful I didn’t grow up in a neighbourhood where I had to worry about the police mistaking me for anything other than an innocent kid doing kid things.
+I’m still treated like a bit of a unicorn and the lines between innocent curiosity and malicious ‘othering’ are often blurred.
 I still encounter random strangers who feel it perfectly acceptable to tug on my curls while standing in line at Starbucks.
-Or those who repeatedly ask me ‘where I’m from’ when I tell them my mother is Canadian and my father American.
+Or those who repeatedly ask me ‘where I’m from’ when I tell them my mother is Canadian and my biological father is American.
 “Yeah, but where are you from?”
-My answer is always: I’m an anthropologist.
-We all came from Africa.
-My ancestors may have been a little late to the party (and not by choice), but we all made the trip.
+My answer has always been this; Wherever I call home is where I’m from.